kingandmcgaw/kingandmcgaw.github.io/_drafts/2014-05-17-data-driven-decisions.md

 We all make countless decisions every day when we work.
 What [of the hundreds of reasonable things](http://blog.samaltman.com/super-successful-companies) in my list will provide the highest value?
 How am I going to find the best solution for our customers?
 How will we know if we have even solved the problem?

-Meanwhile, your customers are constantly sending you signals with every one of their interactions with you.
+Meanwhile, with every one of their interactions with you your customers are constantly sending you signals that you can use to make better decisions.
 At Easyart we put a lot of effort into basing our decisions on data first, and opinions second.
 As Jim Barksdale, former CEO of Netscape famously said:

 > If we have data, let’s look at data.
 If all we have are opinions, let’s go with mine.